CyberSource/cybersource-sdk-java/README.md

 ## Retry Pattern

-Retry Pattern allows to retry sending a failed request and it will only work with `useHttpClient=true`. `allowRetry` flag enables the retry mechanism.
+Retry Pattern allows to retry sending a failed request and it will only work with `useHttpClient=true` or `useHttpClientWithConnectionPool=true`. `allowRetry` flag enables the retry mechanism.
   - Set the value of `allowRetry` parameter to "TRUE/FALSE".
 Then the system will retry the failed request as many times as configured by the merchant in the config parameter 'numberOfRetries'.
   - numberOfRetries parameter value should be set between 0 to 3.
 By default the value for numberOfRetries will be 3.
 User can set a delay in between the retry attempts.
   - Config parameter for this property is 'retryInterval' in `cybs.property` file.
 The default value for 'retryInterval' parameter is 1000 which means a delay of 1000 milliSeconds.